BenBarnard/BenBarnard.github.io/content/home/experience.md

   description = """
   Responsibilities include:

+  * Model development lead for Human Resources allegation team workforce capacity and turnover models.
-  * Model development lead for Human Capital Key Risk Indicators using time series models.
+  * Development lead for Human Capital Key Risk Indicators.
   * Developer of 20 internal R packages using agile development with 2-week sprints and daily asynchronous stand-ups in Skype chat groups.
-  * Enterprise Product Steward for R and Rtools monitoring intake and maintenance of new versions, and mitigating security vulnerabilities for ~2500 installs across the enterprise.
+  * Enterprise Product Steward for R and Rtools monitoring intake and maintenance of new versions, and mitigating security vulnerabilities for ∼2500 installs across the enterprise.
-  * Lead transformation of team to use software development life-cycle appropriate tools such as GitHub, Jenkins, and Artifactory.
+  * Led transformation of team to use software development life-cycle appropriate tools such as GitHub, Jenkins, and Artifactory.
-  * Model developer for turnover model using random forest to inform a Bayesian joint estimable logistic regression and cox proportional hazard model in stan.
+  * Led the creation of Human Resources Modeling Center of Excellence that centralized Human Resource model development (100+ automated production models), and streamlined recruitment of new data scientists.
   """

 [[experience]]
-  title = "Statistics Instructor" company = "University of South Alabama" company_url = ""
+  title = "Instructor in Statistics" company = "University of South Alabama" company_url = ""
   location = "Mobile, Alabama"